requests/toolbelt/docs/contributing.rst

 Run the tests in this project using `tox`_.
-Before you run the tests, ensure you have installed tox either using your system package manager (e.g., apt, yum, etc.), or your prefered python installer (e.g., pip).
+Before you run the tests, ensure you have installed tox either using your system package manager (e.g., apt, yum, etc.), or your preferred python installer (e.g., pip).

 Then run the tests on at least Python 2.7 and Python 3.x, e.g.,